companydotcom/company-skynet-core/README.md

 index.js under dist folder.
 To publish:
 1. increment the version in package.json,
+2. Build the package using 'npm run build',
-2. do 'npm login',
+3. do 'npm login',
-3. do 'npm config set scope companydotcom',
+4. do 'npm config set scope companydotcom',
-4. do 'npm publish --access public'
+5. do 'npm publish --access public'